 As a strategy to ensure permanent affordability, the East Harlem/El Barrio Community Land Trust will own land and lease it to buildngs on that land, as well as develop a resident-controlled Mutual Housing Association.

-Once a property is secured, we rehabilitate buildings to meet health, safety, and sustainability standards.
-Residents are relocated into CLT housing where they receive training in mutual housing association practices, preparing them for democratic self-governance.
+When a building is secured, EHEBCLT rehabilitates it to meet health, safety, and sustainability standards, ensuring homes are dignified and built to last.
+Residents are then relocated into CLT housing and trained in Mutual Housing Association practices, preparing them for democratic self-governance and long-term stewardship.

 1. Rosa Custodio, Board President and Resident liaison EHEBCLT